zakinder/New-Religion/Readme.md

                  /  \
                 /____\

 Hope Is For Patience and Patience Is For Hope

+      Eye(I) Want Or Unseen Want Or Your Want Or Begin Want